-I had this page set up shortly after I stepped down as District Governor.
+I had this page set up shortly after I stepped down as a Rotary International District Governor.
 That was 1 July 2001.
-A lot has happened since, but I am still keeping my photo.
+A lot has happened since, but I am still keeping my photo taken in 2001.
 I have since retired from public life, but I still lead an active life and would love to communicate with any like-minded or not-so-like-minded individuals on any aspects of life.